fcdimitr/fglt/paper.md

 with 35 millions of edges takes less than 1 minute.
 The transform of network com-Friendster with 1.8 billions of edges takes about 2.5 hours with $16$ threads while it takes 1.5 day with a single thread.
-The sequential computation alone substantially outpaces other available software with similar task in sequential computation.
+The sequential computation alone substantially outpaces other available software.

 Figures & tables
 ================